obee58/cpsc4040-GLOIIO/README.md

 If a file does not exist or cannot be opened, the program will notify you and ignore it.
 This goes for both reading and writing within the program as well.

 ## alphamask
 **alphamask** can create and export transparent images.
 It works best with clear backgrounds such as greenscreens.
+This version does some alpha smoothing for colors that are just barely masked out so that the image appears less jagged.

 #### Controls
-The program will automatically display the resulting image.
+The program will automatically display the resulting image once computation is complete.

 Q or ESC: quit program